jezzarax/jezzarax.github.io/cv.md

 As the leader of a 6-person Data Science team, I've been instrumental in driving our Marketing Automation domain.
 I've been responsible for:

-* Product Development Leadership: I successfully led the full cycle of data-enabled adtech product development, from ideation and vision creation to deployment and ongoing improvements.
-I've facilitated effective communication between our team and stakeholders while managing quality and ensuring efficient time-to-market during decision-making and prioritization processes.
+* Modeling: I introduced several modeling and conceptual approaches to the team and led implementation of some of them (portfolio forecasting and optimization, multi-actor simulations, bandit algorithms).
-* AI-Driven Solutions: I excelled in delivering an AI-driven sponsored customer acquisition solution, transforming our business unit from a reactive operation into a strategy and numbers-driven entity.
-This contributed to a 15% improvement in ROI.
+* AI-Driven Solutions: Together with the team, I designed and implemented a large-scale Ad portfolio forecasting and optimization framework, and integrated it into daily operations of digital marketing teams.
+This contributed to a 15% improvement of marketing ROI.
-* Framework Implementation: I introduced a systematic framework for structuring and prioritizing data-driven and AI-driven products, enhancing the efficiency of our product development process.
-* KPIs and Metrics: I played a significant role in defining KPIs and metrics for relevant stakeholders, ensuring these metrics are timed, observable, incremental, and relevant.
+* Framework Implementation: I've introduced and continuously improved a process of reproducible experimentation of the ad portfolio optimization system.
+It enabled testing of the model improvements in isolation and on a small scale in live system, leading to shortening the model development cycle from several months to 2-3 weeks.
 * Team Building: I actively participated in the hiring process and the definition and implementation of the product team setup, contributing to a well-structured and efficient team.
 * Knowledge Sharing: I've been a speaker for internal and external talks and workshops, raising both technical and domain awareness within the company.